 The Story ⚡

-Nigerian filmmaker, Jade Osiberu, signs an exclusive overall deal to produce TV shows and movies for Prime Video but what does this mean and what does it matter?
+Nigerian filmmaker, Jade Osiberu, signs an exclusive overall deal to produce TV shows and movies for Prime Video but what does this mean and why does it matter?

 Tell Me More